seifertd/tournament/README.txt

 * Add NCAA tournament pool entries and save them as YAML
 * Run a possibilities report for determining who is likely to win
 * Run other reports such as a leader board and entry report
-* Buggy, bug functional, Shoes GUI included for creating the entries
+* Buggy, but functional, Shoes GUI included for creating the entries and updating the tournament results bracket.
+* FIXME: Write a test suite.

 == SYNOPSIS: